Dengeki Gakuen RPG: Cross of Venus

 Dengeki Gakuen RPG: Cross of Venus (電撃学園RPG Cross of Venus) is a Japanese action role-playing video game developed by Pegasus Japan and published by ASCII Media Works for the Nintendo DS handheld video game console, and was first released in Japan on March 19, 2009, in limited and regular editions.
 An enhanced remake was released on the Nintendo DS in February 2011, titled Dengeki Gakuen RPG: Cross of Venus Special.
 The game was produced in commemoration of the fifteenth anniversary of ASCII Media Works' light novel imprint Dengeki Bunko.
 The player assumes the role of an unnamed protagonist attending Dengeki Academy who stumbles into a fight between heroines from Dengeki Bunko novel worlds and the evil organization Zetsumu.
-The reality-based world of Dengeki Academy and the novel worlds have become connected and the player is able to help the Dengeki Bunko heroines fight the Zetsumu by going between the worlds.
-Eight heroines are presented including Shana from Shakugan no Shana, Kino from Kino's Journey, and Kana Iriya from Iriya no Sora, UFO no Natsu.
+The reality-based world of Dengeki Academy and the novel worlds have become connected, and the player is able to help the Dengeki Bunko heroines fight the Zetsumu by going between the worlds.
+Eight heroines are presented, including Shana from Shakugan no Shana, Kino from Kino's Journey, and Kana Iriya from Iriya no Sora, UFO no Natsu.
 Each heroine fights with her own unique style of weapon, combos, and special attacks.
 The protagonist is designed by Kouhaku Kuroboshi, and his childhood friend Kizuna Kasugai is designed by Noizi Ito.

 Gameplay

-In Dengeki Gakuen RPG, the story is progressed through the player exploring Dengeki Academy and the novel worlds, and conversing with the characters in the game.
+In Dengeki Gakuen RPG, the story progresses through the player exploring Dengeki Academy and the novel worlds, and conversing with the characters in the game.
 When an enemy is encountered, the game switches over to the action RPG aspect of gameplay.
-During these times, the player can either choose to battle the enemy with the player character, or switch during battle to one of the novel heroines.
+During these times, the player can either choose to battle the enemy with the player character or switch during battle to one of the novel heroines.
 The player and each of the heroines have a life bar denoting how much health the character has, and an energy bar denoting the energy still usable for attacks.
 Each of the fighters use weapons specific to them, such as Shana from Shakugan no Shana using her katana, and Kino from Kino's Journey using her firearms.
 Combo attacks are possible to execute, and each character has his or her own unique combo and special attack.
-Enemies originally featured from the heroines' novels also make appearances.
+Enemies originally featured in the heroines' novels also make appearances.
 Of the eight heroines featured in the game, three—Index, Haruka Nogizaka, and Misao Minakami—are designated as helper characters.
 They can provide battle assistance via ability cards that can be used to attack enemies and heal the player's team, among other support.
 These cards have their origins in Dengeki Bunko novels, such as ability cards featuring helpful attacks and items from Spice and Wolf and Inukami!.